 While BLW may seem amazing, it can have some drawbacks.
 Take a look at these potential cons before you decide what’s best for your baby.

 Baby led weaning is definitely messy!
-While your baby is exploring and learning about the food you give them, they can make a great big mess all over their high chair and self!
+While your baby is exploring and learning about the food you give them, they can make a great big mess all over their high chair and self.
+Make sure to check out my favorite bibs and other baby led weaning supplies.

 You May Not Know How Much Baby is Eating